draconisPW/PWMAngband/docs/playing.rst

 given the option of confirming or retracting that choice.
 Upper case selection is thus safer, but requires an extra key stroke.

-For more information on selecting object, see the file 'customize.txt'.
+For more information on selecting object, see 'Customising the game'.